KazWolfe/HuskyBot/README.md

 5. When prompted, paste in your bot API key, and hit ENTER.
 6. Run `/help config` to get a list of base configuration values, and configure the bot as you see fit.

+#### Docker Installation

+HuskyBot can optionally be installed as a Docker container, and is more or less self-reliant.
+To do this, just build the Dockerfile and then run it:

+    docker build .
+    docker run huskybot --env DISCORD_TOKEN=<your_api_key>

+Alternatively, you can set DISCORD_TOKEN to your environment variables if you'd rather not pass it in via commands.
+This configuration also allows Docker to be launched on managed services, like ECS or similar.

+Note that the initial build will take a while due to dependency updates.
+This is normal, and future launches using `docker run` will be quick.
+The bot will automagically take care of updates after it is built, meaning bot owners have a seamless experience.

 ### Required Permissions
 For the best experience, it is highly recommended you give HuskyBot **Administrator** privileges in your guild.
 If you are uncomfortable with this, custom permissions may be used.
 Be sure that the bot at the